GlennMateus/cursos/README.md

 - Cada pasta contém o nome do fornecedor do curso, além de também conter uma breve descrição sobre o(s) tema(s) abordado(s).

 ## Descrição em inglês - English description
-- This repository with some courses I'm getting classes or I had finished.
+- Repository with some courses I'm getting classes or I had finished.
 - Each folder has the name of the provider of the course, and in addiction it has a short description about what is covered.